-P. Discuss the measurement of fixed guideway FG DRM with the person reporting the NTD data and determine that the mileage is computed in accordance with FTA's definitions of FG and DRM.
+- P. Discuss the measurement of fixed guideway FG and HIB DRM with the person reporting the NTD data and determine that the mileage is computed in accordance with FTA's definitions of FG/HIB and DRM.
 Inquire whether there were service changes during the year that resulted in an increase or decrease in DRMs.
-If a service change resulted in a change in overall DRMs, re-compute the average monthly DRMs, and reconcile the total to the FG DRM reported on the FFA-10 form.

-The auditor should inquire if any temporary interruptions in transit service occurred during the report year.
-If these interruptions were due to maintenance or rehabilitation improvements to a fixed guideway (FG) segment(s), the following apply:

-- Directional route miles (DRM) for the segment(s) should be reported for the entire report year if the interruption is less than 12 months in duration.
-The months of operation on the Fixed Guideway Segments form (S-20) should be reported as 12.
-The transit agency should have completed a Form Note describing the interruption. - If the improvements cause a service interruption on the fixed guideway segment(s) directional route miles (DRM) lasting more than 12 months, the transit agency should contact their validation analyst to discuss.
-FTA will make a determination on how the directional route miles (DRM) should be reported.
+If a service change resulted in a change in overall DRMs, recompute the average monthly DRMs, and reconcile the total to the FG DRM reported on the FFA-10 form. - Q. The auditor should inquire if any temporary interruptions in transit service occurred during the report year.
+If these interruptions were due to maintenance or rehabilitation improvements to a FG segment(s), the following apply: - DRMs for the segment(s) should be reported for the entire report year if the interruption is less than 12 months in duration.
+The months of operation on the S-20 form should be reported as 12.
+The transit agency should have completed a Form Note describing the interruption. - If the improvements cause a service interruption on the FG/HIB DRMs lasting more than 12 months, the transit agency should contact their validation analyst to discuss.
+FTA will make a determination on how the DRMs should be reported.